 Housekeeping provides cleaning and sanitation services to common areas and community restrooms during business hours.
 In the event that excessive cleaning is needed in a public area (i.e. hallway, stairwell, lounge) or the surrounding grounds of the building, community charges could be assessed for the cost of the cleanup.

 The Residential Life maintenance team assures our facilities are in top working order at all times.
 If you have a problem with something in your room or common area, please notify the Reception Center to fill out a maintenance request.
 Most requests will be handled during business hours, Monday-Friday but emergency concerns will be addressed as quickly as possible.

 All resident rooms and lounges have wireless internet access.
 Wireless is available, but signal strength can vary depending on the student’s device and distance from the wireless access point.
 Students should contact Information Technology (IT) with questions about wireless access and setup instructions.
 Resident rooms also feature Ethernet ports which require device registration prior to use.
-Information for select devices is available on the IT website, http://techsite.emporia.edu.
-IT can be reached at 620-341-5555 or email@example.com.
+Information including policies governing use of technology, support and other services are available on the IT website, http://techsite.emporia.edu.
+IT can be reached for help or questions at 620-341-5555 or email@example.com.